You’ll thank yourself next spring

-4. Pointed side up.
 The pointed end is the stem.
 You may even be able to see some shriveled roots on the flatter side.
 If you can’t really tell, don’t worry about it.
-The stem will find its way sooner or later.
+The stem will find its way to the surface sooner or later.

 Small bulbs can be planted to a depth of 3-4 inches.
 For a larger bulb like daffodils, plant about 6-8 inches deep.

-6. Encourage strong root growth.
-Mix some bone meal or superphosphate into the soil at the bottom of the hole when you plant.
+Mix Espoma Organic Bulb-Tone or similar into the soil at the bottom of the hole when you plant.
+Bone meal works too.
 This will encourage strong root growth.
-You can also mix in some water-soluble fertilizer, but it’s not necessary if you’ve already amended your soil.

-8. Top them off.
 Replace the soil on top of the bulbs, then water generously to help them settle and to close any air pockets.
 In a normal autumn Mother Nature will water your new bulbs enough, but watering them occasionally will help if we’ve had a dry fall.

 A FEW INSIDER TIPS